What are you searching for?

 The research labs of C-SEB

 In order to produce dependable knowledge, empirical research must rely on a sound database.
-At the C-SEB, data is gained chiefly through economic and psychological experiments performed with volunteer subjects.
+At C-SEB, data is gained chiefly through economic and psychological experiments performed with volunteer subjects.
 These investigations are carried out either as field experiments in a “natural” environment or as laboratory experiments using custom-equipped computer workplaces.

-In the laboratory experiments, subjects must solve simple decision problems or other cognitive tasks for which they receive material or cash rewards.
+In laboratory experiments, subjects solve simple decision problems or other cognitive tasks for which they receive material or cash rewards.
 Some experiments are designed to test or to refine theories, others validate real-life institutions or envisaged ones in a “wind tunnel” test.
 The results help the researchers to understand how humans make decisions and how this decision-making behavior can be described by formal theories.